 A little bit of alcohol loosens you up.
 Drink a bit more, and you may lose your inhibitions.
 However, there comes a tipping point when the substance becomes toxic.
+In fact, alcohol is one of the more dangerous substances available.
+It is incredibly impairing when consumed in larger quantities.
+On top of that, it’s one of few drugs with a potentially lethal withdrawal.
+Of course, alcohol poisoning is a constant risk for heavy drinkers as well.
 What is alcohol poisoning, and what should you do in the aftermath of surviving an episode?

 Exactly What is Alcohol Poisoning?

 Alcohol poisoning is a medical state that occurs when people drink far past the point of initial intoxication and continue to dangerous levels.
 In such an instance, the person may appear to be out of it, far past the point of normal drunkenness.
 It’s likely they will also go unconscious.

 The alcohol level in your system continues to increase throughout the process.
 Therefore, even if you were to stop drinking right now, your blood alcohol level would continue to rise.
 However, your body temperature drops.
 Your skin pales and may also discolor slightly as oxygen deprivation sets in.

 You may be conscious, but unable to respond to people or stimuli.
 Eventually, you pass out.
 Moreover, the gag reflex attempts to purge the alcohol from your system.

 While the oxygenation goes down, blood glucose levels also reduce.
 For example, this effects the body by potentially triggering a possible seizure.
 Repeated vomiting combined with a lack of hydration can lead to brain and organ damage.
 Therefore, getting medical attention is necessary.
 Alcohol poisoning is a very serious issue which requires a rapid response.